Kaduthuruthy

 Kaduthuruthy is a town in Kottayam District in the state of Kerala, India.
-The State Highway 15 connecting Ettumanoor to Vytila passes through the town.The town is located 27 km from Kottayam the district collectorate.
-The Vaikom Road Railway Station situated 3km from the town.
+The State Highway 15 connecting Ettumanoor to Vyttila passes through the town.The town is located 27 km from Kottayam, the district headquarters.
+The Vaikom Road Railway Station situated 3 km from the town.

 Geography

 Kaduturuthy has an average elevation of 12 m.
-Its name derives from Kadal thuruth, meaning near to the beach as it is believed that several centuries ago, the Arabian Sea extended inward into the place, and that it receded due to a tsunami.
+Its name derives from Kadal thuruth, meaning "near to the sea," as it is believed that several centuries ago, the Arabian Sea extended inward into this area, but later receded due to a tsunami.

 Kaduthuruthy has a picturesque nature and ecosystem.
 It is a transit point between the hilly middle region of Kerala and backwater coastal land.
-The nearest railway halt is Vaikom Road Railway Station and main Railway station is Kottayam.
+The nearest railway halt is Vaikom Road Railway Station and the main railway station is Kottayam.

-Another story believed that the origin of name "Kaduthuruthy" is Demon Khara got three "Shiv lingas" for his severe penance from lord Shiva, Khara started a journey by carrying three Shiv Lingas, two Lingas in each hand and one in his mouth.
-After a while he got tired as well the Lingas are heavy, he placed his right-handed Linga in Vaikom, left-handed Linga in Ettumanoor and from mouth is placed in Kaduthuruthy (in Malayalam it was called kadichiruthy).
+Another story regarding the origin of name "Kaduthuruthy" is Demon Khara got three "Shiv lingas" for his severe penance from lord Shiva, Khara started a journey by carrying three Shiv Lingas, two Lingas in each hand and one in his mouth.
+After a while he got tired as well the Lingas are heavy, he placed his right-handed Linga in Vaikom, left-handed Linga in Ettumanoor and from mouth is placed in Kaduthuruthy (in Malayalam, this act was called "kadichiruthy").

 History

-It was the Capital of erstwhile kingdom of Vadakkumkoor which has been annexed to Travancore in 1754 by Marthanda Varma.
+It was the Capital of erstwhile kingdom of Vadakkumkoor which was annexed to Travancore in 1754 by Marthanda Varma.
 The first Sandesha Kavyam (Message in Poetry) in Malayalam called "Unnuneeli Sandesham" gives an insight into the history of the town.
 The author is believed to have been a member of one of the Travancore Royal Families.
-The work describes the grand harbour of the town in great detail, although the sea is now several miles away having receded some time in the 14th century possibly following an earthquake or a tsunami.
+The work describes the grand harbour of the town in great detail, although the sea is now several miles away, having receded some time in the 14th century possibly following an earthquake or a tsunami.